ryanflorence/mootools-channels/README.md

 Channels
 ========

-`Channels` simply relay an object's events to the window, allowing other objects to subscribe to them, keeping the logic near the object taking action upon the event.
+`Channels` simply relay an object's events to a mediator `Events` object, allowing other objects to subscribe to the events.
 This is simply an alternative pattern you may find helpful when organizing your code.
 It extends upon the traditional "pub/sub" pattern already existent in MooTools.

 _Without channels_